 This affects anyone who has created a site in ArcGIS Hub, or created a site in ArcGIS Enterprise Sites earlier than version 10.8.1.

 What Do I Need to Do?

-To ensure uninterrupted performance of the text cards, headers, and footers using custom HTML syntax on your ArcGIS Hub sites, all site authors need to review their sites and pages prior to the updated HTML rules going into effect on September 8th, 2020.
+To ensure uninterrupted performance of the text cards, headers, and footers using custom HTML syntax on your ArcGIS Hub sites, all site authors need to review their sites and pages prior to the updated HTML rules applied on September 8th, 2020.

 To inspect your sites and pages for unsupported or invalid HTML code that may be exposed on your site, review your site from within the ArcGIS Hub or Enterprise Sites site editor.
 Alternatively, click the View button from within the site editor to preview the site.
 If you see any HTML-like code on your site, this indicates the HTML tag you used is not supported, such as the <script> tag, or is invalid HTML, such as the <h7> tag.

 To find valid HTML element replacements, we recommend using an internet search engine and entering the term "HTML5" plus your current unsupported or invalid tags.
 You can also visit our documentation pages for a full list of supported elements.